 Broadcast often mentioned that they were influenced by film and soundtracks (Valerie and Her Week of Wonders and Daisies are two films they referenced, and they’re both great) so perhaps it was natural that they would end up soundtracking a film.
 Even more fitting for a Broadcast soundtrack (I think) is the fact that this film is about a Foley artist working on a ’70s Italian horror film.
 The sounds that Broadcast create seem to fit perfectly with that era, capturing a haunting beauty and eerie otherness.
 To fully appreciate this album I recommend watching the film.
 Then if you want to watch another film about a Foley artist watch Blow Out (John Travolta before he went weird).
 Or just keep listening to more Broadcast.

 Carla dal Forno is a founding member of F ingers and ace solo artist with a number of gnarled experimental pop records on Blackest Ever Black.
-Check out her chilling back catalogue below, including the recently released EP ‘The Garden’.
+Check out selections from her chilling back catalogue below, including the recently released EP ‘The Garden’.